MAME - Summer 2025 Graduate Course Offerings

 Course Description:

 3D Printing, or additive manufacturing (AM), has captured the world's imagination.
-Complex component designs in the areospace and medical industries, jewelry designs, fashion, archeological artifact reconstructions have all shown to be exciting growth areas for AM solutions.
-Howerever, it is perceived that intricate designs can be 'done in one' using a one-button fabrication process, but the reality is not so optimistic.
-This course will introduce you to the AM process family, the workflow, materials and system infrastructure requirements.
+Complex component designs, fashion, archeological artifact reconstructions have all shown to be exciting growth areas for AM solutions.
+However, it is perceived that intricate designs can be 'done in one' using a one-button fabrication process, but the reality is not so optimistic.
+This course will introduce you to the AM process family, the workflow, materials, and system infrastructure requirements.
 Design for Additive Manufacturing and process planning elements will be covered.
-This course is designed to introduce several AM processes, providing a basic scientific understanding of the possibilities and limitations.
-Students will be exposed to several slicer software tools.
-Students whoud have CAD skills.
+This course is designed to introduce several processes, providing a basic scientific understanding of the possibilities and limitations.
+Students will exposed to several slicer software tools.
+Students should have CAD skills.

 Course Code/Title: